kiran-collab/CSIKit-BMI/README.md

 # ⚡ Train custom CSI Samples:
 1. To train on custom CSI data, convert CSI .pcap/.dat files using code in 'CSI-Heatmap conversion' section.

-If you use this work, consider citing it:
+If you use this work, please consider citing it:

 @INPROCEEDINGS{10539515,
   author={Davuluri, Kiran and Mottakin, Khairul and Song, Zheng and Lu, Jin and Allison, Mark},